Redeye's new course for photographers wanting to become an accredited Climate Aware Photographer.

-For the past year, Redeye’s Helena Lee has been working with the Carbon Literacy Project to put together a course for photographers to gain accreditation as a Climate Aware Photographer.
-We believe this course is the first of its kind and it is open to photographers of any genre, experience and background.
-It's a space for you to learn more about the effects of climate change worldwide, consider your impact on the environment and discuss ways to commit to reducing your carbon footprint within your photographic work and your lifestyle.
+We believe Climate Aware Photography (CAP) is the first course of its kind.
+It is open to photographers of any genre, experience and background.
+This is a space for you to learn more about the effects of climate change worldwide, discuss photography’s impact on the environment and commit to reducing your own carbon footprint within your photographic work and your lifestyle.

 News and Opportunities